ben-manes/gradle-versions-plugin/README.md

 The Android Gradle Plugin fills a set of its own.
 At AGP 9.3.1, which builds in its Kotlin support rather than applying a separate Kotlin plugin, that is `androidLintTool`, two of the Kotlin classpaths above, and a `unified-test-platform-*` family thirteen configurations wide.
-The family takes a prefix too: its membership shifts between AGP releases and no configuration a build fills itself uses it.
+Match that family by prefix as well: which configurations it contains changes between AGP releases, and no configuration a build fills itself starts with that prefix.

 <details open>
 <summary>Kotlin</summary>